Resource impact summary report

 Resource impact (cash and capacity items)

-Table 1 highlights for every additional 10,000 people being treated the increase in treatment costs and the savings from a reduction in events for the following 3 groups:
+Table 1 highlights for every additional 10,000 people being treated, the increase in treatment costs and the savings from a reduction in events over a 3-year period for the 4 groups below:

 • SGLT-2 inhibitors for patients with type 2 diabetes